ballinloughdentalcare/ballinloughdentalcare/content/about.md

 ## Infection Control

-Passage West Dental Care is HIQA compliant and follows the same HIQA sterilization recommendations used for Hospitals.
+Ballinlough Dental Care is HIQA compliant and follows the same HIQA sterilization recommendations used for Hospitals.

 ## Membership of Professional Bodies